google/koladata/docs/cheatsheet.md

 ### Avoid tracing Inside a Python Function

-If you want to treat a Python function as a whole and execute statements in the function line by line, you can `@kd.trace_as_fn(py_fn=True)` decorator to the Python function.
+If you want to treat a Python function as a whole and execute statements in the function line by line, you can `@kd.trace_as_fn(functor_factory=kd.py_fn)` decorator to the Python function.
 It allows you to use any Python codes including `if`, `for` or sending RPC which do not work for tracing at the cost of losing all tracing benefits.

 ```py
 a1 = kd.slice([1, 2])